 4.4.
 Environmental implications

 Previous studies reporting that sulfate could induce the release of P from sediment mainly focused on anoxic conditions (Caraco et al. 1993, Chen et al. 2016a, Han et al. 2015, Roden and Edmonds 1997).
 However, a thin oxidized layer usually exists in surficial sediments in shallow waters and anoxic conditions might not persist during most seasons except over the algal bloom period.
 In this study, we found that, under oxic conditions across the SWI with modest concentrations of sulfate in eutrophic freshwater, increasing sulfate levels could also promote the release of P from the sediment.
 The release of internal P induced by sulfate under oxic conditions across the SWI was one magnitude less than in anoxic environments.
 However, as cyanobacteria have a higher affinity for P, situations with these low concentrations and continuously-released phosphorus from sediment may still contribute to eutrophication and even production of algal blooms (Prentice et al. 2015).
+Sediments served as a source for the P supply in the water column used by cyanobacteria, and such a process was activated greatly by the higher concentration of sulfate, which pumped up more P from the sediments.
 More importantly, the intensity of P release was directly influenced by the concentration of sulfate in overlying water and the flux of Fe(II) was the primary factor responsible for P retention.
-Therefore, as oxygen penetration depth in natural sediments is limited, improving or maintaining the oxygen level in bottom water may alone be insufficient to control internal P release in a high sulfate ecosystem.
+Therefore, as oxygen penetration depth in natural sediments is limited, just improving or maintaining the oxygen level in bottom water may alone be insufficient to control internal P release in a high sulfate ecosystem.
+Technologies aim to increase the depth of oxygen penetration in sediment, suppress the sulfate reduction, or provide new adsorption sites in sediment would be promising for the control internal P release in a high sulfate ecosystem.

 5. Conclusions